alanng10/View/Docue/Frame/a.md

 View frame is not partly or entirely occluded.

 View frame has Index event.
-View frame IndexEvent maide set fields in index any list in Array any that is from param.
+View frame IndexEvent maide set fields in index any list that is from param.

 Class of the index any is Index class in View.Frame module.
+Class of the index any list is IndexList class in View.Frame module.

 View frame IndexEvent is overide to set index that is present when Index alpha button is press.